DiffSK/configobj/docs/configobj.rst

 You can use this for transforming all values in your ConfigObj.
 For example you might like the nested lists from ConfigObj 3.
-This was provided by the listquote_ module.
+This was provided by the `listquote module`_.
 You could switch off the parsing for list values (``list_values=False``) and use listquote to parse every value.

 Another thing you might want to do is use the Python escape codes in your